Syllogism

 Both the Premises are Universal Affirmative (A–type).

-Direction: In the following question, some statements are given, followed by some conclusions.
-You have to consider the statements to be true even if they seem to be at variance from commonly known facts.
-You have to decide which of the given conclusions, if any, follows from the given statements.
+Direction: In the following question, two statements P and Q are given followed by four conclusions I, II, III and IV.
+You have to consider the two statements to be true even if they seem to be at variance from commonly known facts.
+You have to decide which of the given conclusions, if any, follow the given statements.

 1. Statements: